ahasna/mqtt-raspberryPi-workshop/README.md

 ### Temp./Humidity sensor (DHT11)

-follow the diagram below to connect the sensor to you RaspberryPi
+follow the diagram below to connect the sensor to your RaspberryPi

 ![DHT11](img/sensor-connect.png)

 ### LED

-follow the diagram below to connect the LED to you RaspberryPi
+follow the diagram below to connect the LED to your RaspberryPi

 ![LED](img/LED-raspi.png)